Key takeaways:

 Age distribution (U.S.)

-TikTok’s audience in the United States is concentrated among younger age groups, with the largest share comprising young adults.
+TikTok’s audience in the United States is concentrated among users aged 18–34, with the largest share now coming from the 25–34 age group.

 Gender distribution

-TikTok’s global user base shows a slight skew toward female users.
+TikTok’s global user base shows a slight skew toward male users.

 User engagement

-• Finland: 587.7 average monthly sessions per user
+The next five countries by average monthly TikTok sessions per user are:

 YouTube Shorts demographics